Bioavailable Potassium Complex* (Magnesium Potassium Citrate & Trimagnesium Dicitrate)

-The potassium and magnesium compounds in this formulation are fully-reacted, organically bound salts known to have excellent bioavailability.
+The potassium and magnesium compounds in this formulation are fully-reacted, organically-bound salts known to have excellent bioavailability.

 Why "Non-GMO" is important:

 InterPlexus is dedicated to providing the highest quality supplements available.
 Quality starts with the raw materials used to make our products.
-We have ensured that no genetically modified ingredients were used in manufacturing this product.
+We have ensured that no genetically modified ingredients (GMOs) were used in manufacturing this product.

 Why "Minimal Excipients" is important:

 Excipients or “other ingredients” in supplements are used as a part of the manufacturing process and are not considered nutritionally relevant.
 Some examples of excipients include bulking agents, coatings, colors, and flavors.
-This product is intentionally formulated with only minimal and natural excipients because InterPlexus is committed to producing supplements which are the safest and most beneficial for our consumers.
+This product is intentionally formulated with only minimal and natural excipients because InterPlexus is committed to producing supplements that are the safest and most beneficial for our consumers.

 Supplementation with Potassium+Mag: